mattarlab/minimal-mistakes/_pages/about.md

 </h3>

 <h4>
-	This is some sample content that goes here with **Markdown** formatting.
+	This is some sample content.
 </h4>